-- ✓ Collecting the information from the Project Partners, cross-checking the verified activities with the progress of the project and submitting the reports to the Joint Secreariat (hereinafter JS); - ✓ Signing the Subsidy Contract; - ✓ Harmonizing the project changes with the JS and other Project Partners.
+- Collecting the information from the Project Partners, cross-checking the verified activities with the progress of the project and submitting the reports to the Joint Secretariat (hereinafter JS); - ✓ Signing the Subsidy Contract; - ✓ Harmonizing the project changes with the JS and other Project Partners.

-Responsibilities of the LP are laid down in detail in the ERDF Subsidy Contract for standard projects for Priority 1 and 3 (specific objective 6.2)/the ERDF Subsidy Contract for standard projects for Priority 2 (hereinafter ERDF Subsidy Contract) signed with the Managing Authority.
-In turn, the LP concludes the Partnership Agreement for standard projects for Priority 1 and 3 (specific objective 6.2)/the Partnership Agreement for standard projects for Priority 2 (hereinafter Partnership Agreement) with all Project Partners.
+Responsibilities of the LP are laid down in detail in the ERDF Subsidy Contract for standard projects (hereinafter ERDF Subsidy Contract) signed with the Managing Authority.
+In turn, the LP concludes the Partnership Agreement for standard projects (hereinafter Partnership Agreement) with all Project Partners.
 Samples of the ERDF Subsidy Contract and the Partnership Agreement are available on the programme website www.si-hr.eu.